taljuk01/learn-kubernetes-by-doing/README.md

 All the charts of this tutorial (except the chart from section 3.1) were created using draw.io

-> This guide was created during the onboarding process at [Muttdata.ai](https://muttdata.ai/), an Argentinian startup focused on building modern data solutions with Cloud Computing, Machine Learning, Software engineering, and more.
+> This guide was created during the onboarding process at [Muttdata.ai](https://muttdata.ai/), an Argentinian startup focused on building modern data solutions.
 >
->Thanks for always promoting self-learning and [knowledge sharing](https://muttdata.ai/blog/).
+> Thanks for promoting self-learning and [knowledge sharing](https://muttdata.ai/blog/).

 <p align="center">